bvlaicu/home-assistant-addons/php/README.md

 ## About

-This is a PHP add-on for Home Assistatnt.
+This is a PHP add-on for Home Assistant.
 When started, it provides a PHP server serving web content from the /data persistent volume.

 ## Installation